w3c/wot-security/wot-security-best-practices.md

 They are useful in conjunction with reverse proxies that layer on one of the above secure transport and authentication schemes.

+Note: security schemes that we do not have a tested implementation should probably be moved to extensions, for example, pop tokens.

 ### Recommendations

 ## Thing Directories